erroronline1/caro/readme.md

 Off duty events are displayed with the scheduled events, but scheduled events are also displayed within the timesheet calendar to raise awareness about possible workload of the remaining staff.

-*Warning: current impementation neither takes changes in public holidays nor change of the users state (if selecteable within user profile) into account.
+*Warning: current impementation neither takes changes in public holidays nor change of the users location-wise state (if selecteable within user profile) into account.
 Currently changes will affect past timesheet entries and calculate different results.
 On changes it is recommended to export the most recent timesheets prior to start tracking anew.*

 Timesheets support changes in weekly hours and annual vacation though.
 Respective start dates and values are part of the user settings.